lfraker/lfraker/README.md

 <img src="assets/avatar-waving.gif" alt="animated avatar gif" width="150"/>

-- 🔭 I’m currently working on [coBlossom](https://www.coblossom.com/) and freelance projects on the side
+- 🔭 I’m currently working on an orthodontic mobile app, launching soon and a portal to make discovering grants easier

 - 💬 Ask me about freelance software consulting/dev work, or mixing a programming background with an MBA 🎓